 Grading and Report Cards

-Parents can access grades, discipline and contact teachers by logging in to My School Worx.
+Parents can access grades, discipline, and contact teachers by logging in to Praxi School.

 Syllabus – Teachers will provide a syllabus at the beginning of the school year that explains the types and weights of grades in the course.
 Students who enter after the beginning of the year will receive a copy of the syllabus shortly after they enter.

 Pre-school students will not receive a traditional progress report or report card.
 Four-year-olds will be assessed at the end of the year by A Beka guidelines.

 Progress Reports – Current assignments will be available to parents through the My School Worx program.
 All students will receive a progress report at the halfway point of the quarter.